 Summer Camp is one of the most iconic Girl Scout programs.
-Daisies, Brownies, and Juniors can attend one of our Day Camp programs, while Brownies and up can attend a Residential (overnight) camp.
+Daisies, Brownies, and Juniors can attend one of our Day Camp programs, while Brownies and up can attend an overnight camp.
 You do not have to be a registered Girl Scout to attend camp.
-Both Camp Holloway and Camp Sycamore Hills offer Residential camp.
-We offer Council run Day Camps at Camp Holloway and Camp Piedmont.
+Both Camp Holloway and Camp Sycamore Hills offer overnight camp.
+We offer Council run Day Camps at Camp Holloway.
 Camp Sycamore Hills offers our Equestrian programs.

-Information about which programs are available and when are detailed in the camp guide.
-The summer camp guide is released each year in mid-December.
+Information about which programs are available and when are detailed in the Camp Guide.
+The Summer Camp Guide is released each year in mid-December.
 Summer Camp registration opens the first week of January.
 Registered Girl Scouts can sign up for camp through CouncilAlignMENT.
 Non-registered girls can find sign-up info on the Girl Scouts of Middle Tennessee website.